Shekar777/-AirFly-Insights-Data-Visualization-and-Analysis-of-Airline-Operations-/README.md

         Arrival Delay Flag – Identifies whether a flight arrived on time or was delayed Distance Category – Classified flights into Short, Medium, and Long distances

+4. Cleaned Dataset:

+        Saved the cleaned and feature-engineered dataset as a separate file Enabled fast reuse without repeating                 preprocessing steps